MayoSR/Wordle/README.md

 # Wordle

 Simple Wordle game.

-Code isn't as efficient as I'd like it to be, but I just wanted to do it quickly to try it and see if I could.
+Note: Couldn't find a very good source for english words, so made do with Wikipedia common words.
+If some are missing, I apologise and will likely edit this further if enough people are interested

 # Website for demo